frizatch/OpenRefine-intro/README.md

 - Facet by Star
 - Choose the rows by selecting "include" next to the "true" rows

-In the objectId column use the dropdown menu to choose ‘Edit column->Add column by fetching URLs’ Give the column a name e.g. “Bridge-Details”
+In the objectId column use the dropdown menu to choose Edit column->Add column by fetching URLs Give the column a name e.g. “Bridge-Details”
 In the expression box you need to write some GREL where the output of the expression is a URL which can be used to retrieve data (the format of the data could be HTML, XML, JSON, or some other text format)